 From Cost Center to Strategic Growth: How Deep Tech Is Transforming Manufacturing for the Sustainable Economy

+Join 500+ deep tech leaders from across the U.S. and beyond — including investors, corporates, startups, and public sector innovators — for a day of insight, demos, and strategic connection.
 We’re excited to announce that Deep Tech Forum NYC 2025 Fall will return on September 23, hosted at the iconic Brooklyn Navy Yard — New York’s anchor for advanced manufacturing and robotics innovation.

 🥂 Invite-Only Demo Day + Reception – Monday, September 22